Noah-Huppert/scripts/README.md

 ## sslinfo
 Prints the ssl certificate for the provided URL.

-## copy and paste
+## xcopy and xpaste
-The copy and paste scripts emulate the ctrl+{c,v} behavior in the shell.
+The xcopy and xpaste scripts emulate the ctrl+{c,v} behavior in the shell.

 ## nvim-swap
 A script which clears any swap files nvim has made.